kotc/ppsp/README.md

 Q: What still needs to be done?
 A: Improve audio quality, remove some known bugs, test on more configurations.
-   Currently it was only tested via VirtualBox running on Dell E6440 with PR02X dock and some primitive covox clone.
+   Currently it was only tested via native and VirtualBox running on Dell E6440 with PR02X dock and some primitive covox clone.